Skip to main content

 • Single terms: "blooms"

-• OR multiple terms: "Bloom OR filter", "Bloom || filter" or just "Bloom filter"
+• OR multiple terms: "Bloom OR filter" or just "Bloom filter"

 • Phrase search: '"Bloom filter"'

-• AND multiple terms: "space AND efficient", "space && efficient" or "space + efficient"
+• AND multiple terms: "space AND efficient"

-• Escaping reserved characters: "space\-efficient"
+• Escaping reserved characters: "space\:efficient"

 • Sloppy phrase search: '"harmful chemical"~10'